Jurager/teams/README.md

  Roles / Permissions
 -------------------------------------------

-Each team member added to a team may be assigned a given role, and each role is assigned a set of permissions.
+Roles and permissions provide a flexible way to manage access control within your application.
+Each team member added to a team can be assigned a role, and each role is associated with a set of permissions.

-Roles and permissions are stored in your application's database.
-This allows flexibility in the use of roles and permissions, e.g. you can implement role and permission management in your app's administration pages.
+These roles and permissions are stored in your application's database, allowing for dynamic management of access control.
+This enables features like role and permission management within your application's administration pages.

-For example to create new `Team` and attach to it some `Role` and `Permission`
+Example: Creating a New Team with Roles and Permissions

 ```php
 $team = new Team();